 In recent years, wideband approaches have been proposed for increasing the capability of HF radio communications.
 These approaches use contiguous and non-contiguous (across 200 kHz) signaling bandwidths exceeding the traditional SSB voice channel bandwidth of 3 kHz, in some cases by as much as a factor 16.
 (48 kHz contiguous bandwidth).
 This recommendation provides characteristics of WBHF MESH Networks for use in channel occupancy, sharing, and compatibility studies between WBHF MESH Networks and incumbent services operating in the 3 to 30 MHz frequency band.
 This Recommendation contains Annexes that provide technical characteristics of WBHF MESH Network Systems operating within the 3-30 MHz frequency band.

-Operational Overview of Wideband HF (WBHF) and WBHF MESH Networks
+Operational Overview of WBHF MESH Networks

 WBHF Systems will operate across the entirety of the 3 to 30 MHz frequency band and will provide, on a global basis, digital voice (point-to-point and point to multi-point), data transfer and database replication ( financial transactions, logistics, medical records, law enforcement data, etc.), remote sensor reporting (tsunami or meteorological buoys, ice shelf diagnostics, seismic monitoring, etc.) , emergency management and disaster relief services along with many other services and applications such as email, FTP file transfer, chat rooms and video calls across thousands of miles